The Ultimate Guide to Planning a Hiking Wedding or Elopement

 - Make decisions and start booking!

 - Invite family and friends if they’re joining

 - Have your epic hiking wedding day!

-As an elopement photographer and guide, I feel that I can’t overemphasize the importance of being prepared!
+As an elopement photographer, I feel that I can’t overemphasize the importance of being prepared!

 With a hiking wedding, there are so many different planning considerations and logistical concerns that are completely different than those of a traditional wedding!